 If you just can’t bear to wait for your lender to calculate your mortgage balance, you can do it yourself.

-To see if your loan balance is 78 or 80 percent of the original value, divide the current loan balance (amount you still owe) by the original appraised value (purchased price of home).
+To see if your loan balance is 80% of the home’s value, divide the current loan balance (the amount you still owe) by the original appraised value (purchase price of the home).

 Shelia owes $160,600 on a house that cost $200,000 several years ago.

 This rounds down to 80%, which meets the mortgage balance requirement needed to get rid of PMI.

 To stop making extra monthly payments, canceling PMI should be a priority once your loan-to-value is where it needs to be.